 - Calculate how much money you make on something after eBay fees, PayPal fees, shipping costs, etc...
 You might find it not worth your time to sell things for less than $10.

 3. Sell more things.

 Terapeak offers a year's worth of history.
-Check out what something sold for this month, 3 months ago, or even 12 months ago!
-(NOT free, but well worth the monthly subscription price!)
+Check out what something sold for this month, three months ago, or even 12 months ago!
+(Not free, but well worth the monthly subscription price!)

 - Fat Fingers

-Searches for Ebay typos & misspellings.
-Easy to use & searches for a huge number of variations.
+Searches for eBay typos and misspellings.
+Easy to use and searches for a huge number of variations.

 Tired of looking through lots of feedback to find out what the negatives were?
 Just enter the username on this website and it will retrieve all of the negative and neutral feedback for you to read.